TheXerax/tutorials-solutions/README.md

 # tutorials-solutions
-Little repository with a few tutorials and solutions for problems and bugs that I found in GNU/Linux and Windows
+Just a little repository with a few tutorials and solutions for problems and bugs that I found in GNU/Linux and Windows